 – Malware and data thefts

 Hacking and virus threats are ubiquitous on the internet.
 The users can download and install malicious software and infect not only their computers but also the whole office network.
 Of course, infected computers may cause a lot of financial and data losses.

 Moreover, data breaches, which are the results of hacking and cyberattacks, can also cost a lot for the average company.
-According to an IBM security report, it takes up to 280 days to identify the data breach, and its global average total cost in 2021 has reached $3.86 million.
+According to an IBM security report, it takes up to 277 days to identify and contain the data breach, and its global average total cost in 2022 has reached $4.35 million.

 Another significant drawback of the internet is the limited face-to-face communication with your target audience.
 In most cases, companies that are run entirely online tend to see their customers rarely.
 The lack of in-person contact makes it difficult to personalize communication, understand your audience, and establish a strong rapport and loyal relationships with them.

 The wide accessibility of the internet makes it the main asset for growing businesses of any size and type.
 It all results in an increased level of competition among online businesses.
 To stay afloat in any competitive industry on the net, company leaders have to always keep their fingers on the pulse and be ready to adjust to the business strategies to the market’s ever-changing demands.